paperbag-zz/nexmo-developer/_api/developer/pricing.md

 ##### Parameters

-The following shows the parameters you use in the request:
+The following shows the parameters used in the request:

 Parameter | Description | Required
 -- | -- | --